Shadman-Shihab-110/My-first-Repo/README.md

-# My-first-Repo
+# My First GitHub Project 👨‍💻

+This is my first public repository on GitHub!

+### What’s inside:
-My first GitHub project - simple Python practice
+- A simple Python program
+- Practice using GitHub
+- Getting ready for big ML projects 🚀